BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 The StartTime, EndTime, and Time attributes are all handled *extremely* precisely, with times often being very, very tiny fractions of a second.

-This is extremely helpful with facial expressions in particular— each character actually only has around 8 expression rigs for any given emotion, and the total number they have is actually relatively small.
+This is extremely helpful with facial expressions in particular—each character actually only has around 8 expression rigs for any given emotion, and the total number they have is relatively small.
 But by using the precise timing the game allows, it almost never feels like they’re using so few expression rigs.
 You can make extremely complex sequences of emotions using this method, making the characters’ expressions feel unique, despite how few rigs they actually use.

 I’ll be getting more into the TLEmotionEvent components later!
 But, for now, there’s still three common elements to talk about: